 Toys that promote negative behavior, such as fighting

 What To Donate

 Create a drop zone for toys to give, keep, and a maybe pile as you go through all the toys in your house.
-I also recommend doing this when the kids are out of the home or asleep, so they won’t fight over all the toys in the trash pile that they’ll say are now “their favourite.”
+I also recommend doing this when the kids are out of the home or asleep, so they won’t fight over all the toys in the trash pile that they’ll say are now “their favorite.”

 Toys, books, large items, infant equipment, and outdoor toys must all be inspected as part of the grand cleanse you’re going to undertake.

 If you have board books from when your child was one or two years old that haven’t been read in years, donate them or give them to a friend who can use them.
 Toss them if edges are chewed on or are covered with scribbles.

 What To Trash

 Go through all of your toys and throw out any broken or plastic garbage you’ve acquired from restaurants like McDonald’s and other kid’s meals.

 These aren’t high-quality toys, and if you wouldn’t give them to a friend or sell them at a yard sale, they’re garbage.